mathisfun2048/Gamepad/README.md

 I have a lot of other progress pictures in my journal if you're curious!

 ## Firmware
 So tldr I don't know how to code games (yet!) so I will be utalizing RetroPi.
-This is included in my firmware and production folders here.
+It is not included in this repo because 1) github was being finicky about pushing it from my desktop folder and 2) its avalible online readilly

 ## BOM